The City encourages residents to use these resources to help make it through the extreme temperatures of summer in St. Louis.

 How to Beat the Heat

-The City encourages residents to use these resources to help make it through the extreme temperatures of our summer season in St, Louis.
+The City encourages residents to use these resources to help make it through extreme temperatures in St. Louis.

 Residents needing refuge from the hot weather are welcome to cool down in public buildings, such as the City’s public libraries and community centers, during regular business hours.